shahbuland/valorant-skinfaker/README.md

 # Valorant SkinFaker

 Both convert.py and trainer.py can be run and have a basic UI

+**Setup**
+put model for masker in "Masker folder"

 **Converting**

 - Open the source video (.mp4 or .avi), and generator you want to use (.pt file)
 - Note the 4 check boxes on the side